oshankkkk/balls/README.md

 \vec n=(0.6,0.8)
 $$

 We do this to find the direction of the collision, not the whole vector.
-The whole vector thats the steps but not the direction explictly (or somthing i that).
+The whole vector thats the steps but not the direction explicitly (or somthing i that).
 The vectors between the balls have different lengths, but their direction is the same.
 When we divide by the distance, we remove the length information and keep only the direction.

 > The vector vid explains

 #### Reflecting particles
 **Only the part of their velocity pointing into each other needs to be reversed.**
-We take the realtive velocities of the particles
+We take the relative velocities of the particles
 ```cpp
 double rvx = v1.x - v2.x;
 double rvy = v1.y - v2.y;